kshitiz8/datasciencecoursera/codeBook.md

   * **tBodyGyroJerk_std_X**:
   * **tBodyGyroJerk_std_Y**:
   * **tBodyGyroJerk_std_Z**:
-- Also the magnitude of the three-dimensional signals above were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+- Also the magnitude of the three-dimensional signals above were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).Following are the average of the mean and std deviation these measurements for each subject and activity:
   * **tBodyAccMag_mean**:
   * **tBodyAccMag_std**:
   * **tGravityAccMag_mean**: